forestryio/forestry.io/hugo/content/job-openings/back-end-software-engineer-rails.md

 * This position is for a full-time employee.
 * This is a remote role (UTC -8 to UTC -3).

-### Techs You'll Work With
+### Tech You'll Work With

-* Ruby/Rails, JavaScript, Postgres, AWS, Terraform, Docker, Kubernetes & more.
+* Ruby/Rails, JavaScript, Postgres, AWS, GCP, Terraform, Docker, Kubernetes & more.

 ### Job Requirements